 Hong Kong is a popular tourist destination, but it’s also a big business center so flying into the city is easily accessible from all over the world.
-There are airlines to suit every budget, you just have to jump on a flights search engine and find the best deal.
+There are airlines to suit every budget, start by reading our expert tips on finding and booking cheapest flights.

 For those looking for cheap flights: Jetstar (Singapore), TigerAir (Thailand, Cambodia, SE Asia) and Cebu Pacific (Philippines) could be your best options to fly into or out of Hong Kong.